 Medical Editor: John P. Cunha, DO, FACOEP

-Persantine (dipyridamole USP) is used to prevent blood clots after heart valve replacement surgery.
-It is a platelet inhibitor.
-This medication is available in generic form.
-Common side effects include dizziness, stomach upset, diarrhea, vomiting, headache, and flushing, particularly at first as your body adjusts to the medication.
+Persantine (dipyridamole) is a platelet inhibitor used to prevent blood clots after heart valve replacement surgery.
+Persantine is available in generic form.
+Common side effects of Persantine include dizziness, stomach upset, diarrhea, vomiting, headache, and flushing (warmth, redness, or tingly feeling under your skin), particularly at first as your body adjusts to the medication.
+Other side effects of Persantine include muscle or joint pain, headache, or skin rash or itching.

 The recommended dose of Persantine is 75-100 mg four times daily as an adjunct to the usual warfarin therapy.
 Persantine may interact with non-steroidal anti-inflammatory drugs (NSAIDs) or other blood thinners such as warfarin (Coumadin).
 Tell your doctor about all the prescription and over-the-counter medications you use.
 This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
 Do not start using a new medication without telling your doctor.
 During pregnancy, Persantine should be used only when prescribed.
 This medication passes into breast milk.
 Consult your doctor before breast-feeding.